azagniotov/pielicious/README.md

 - `easing` (string): slice hover effect. [default: no hover effect].
 Available options are:
     - `shift-fast`: pie slice shifts away from the pie center [see Screenshots](#screenshots)
     - `shift-slow`: same as `shift-fast`, but slower.
     - `shift-bounce`: same as `shift-fast`.
-When mouse leaves the slice, the slice bounces back
+When mouse exits, the slice bounces back
     - `scale`: pie slice scales up
+    - `scale-bounce`: same as above.
+When mouse exits, it bounces back to original size
     - `elastic`: pie slice shifts in & out like in elastic fashion
-    - `scale-bounce`: same as above.
-When mouse leaves the slice, the slice bounces to normal size
     - `outline`: outline appears near the outer slice edge [see Screenshots](#screenshots)

 ##### Screenshots